svg153/earthly/docs/basics/part-6-using-docker-with-earthly.md

+Examples in [Python](#more-examples), [Javascript](#more-examples) and [Java](#more-examples) are at the bottom of this page.

+## The WITH DOCKER Command

 You may find that you need to run Docker commands inside of a target.
 For those cases Earthly offers `WITH DOCKER`. `WITH DOCKER` will initialize a Docker daemon that can be used in the context of a `RUN` command.
-Let's take a look at a few examples.
+Let's take a look at a couple examples.

-Whenever you need to use `WITH DOCKER` we recommend (though it is not required) that you user Earthly's own Docker in Docker (dind) image `earthly/dind:alpine`.
+Whenever you need to use `WITH DOCKER` we recommend (though it is not required) that you use Earthly's own Docker in Docker (dind) image: `earthly/dind:alpine`.

-Notice `WITH DOCKER` creates a block of code that has an END keyword.
+Notice `WITH DOCKER` creates a block of code that has an `END` keyword.
 Everything that happens within this block is going to take place within our `earthly/dind:alpine` container.

 ```Dockerfile
 hello: